See the original Interview in German about Industry 4.0

 Dr Brunner: We work with practical examples from experience and participants can work on use-cases themselves.
 Additionally, we look at system demonstrations.
 Usually participants are surprised by the huge variety of possible applications occurring in big data surroundings.
 Often a clear vision of the individual architecture is the result of training.

 We are now working with online courses, coding challenges and coding coaching.
-We can fullfill the needs of a very large community of data scientitsts to be trained on how to analyse and handle big data in Intrustry 4.0.
+We can fulfill the needs of a very large community of data scientitsts to be trained on how to analyse and handle big data in Intrustry 4.0.